Relationship Red Flags: When Love Feels Confusing

 One client described it perfectly: "At first, I thought it was romantic how much he wanted to be with me.
 But slowly, I realised my world was shrinking.
 I stopped seeing friends because it was 'easier' than dealing with his mood afterwards.
 I changed how I dressed to avoid the comments.
 I didn't even realise it was happening until I looked around and realised he was the only person left in my life."

-🚩 The life change to notice: You feel like your world is becoming smaller.
+The life change to notice: Your world is becoming smaller.

-This form of emotional abuse distorts your sense of reality.
+Gaslighting is a form of emotional abuse that distorts your sense of reality.
 You might hear:

 The result is confusion, self-doubt, and a growing dependence on your partner for emotional "truth."
 You start questioning your own memory, your own perceptions, your own instincts.